ibrahimhamada/Viterbi-Decoding/README.md

             3) Constraint Length K = 4
             4) CodeGenerator = [17 15] which is equivalent to [1111, 1101] in octal.
             5) vitdec() is used to decode the message using the constructed trellis.
             6) 'trunc' — Specifies truncated operating mode.
-In truncated operating mode, the encoder is assumed to have started at the all-zeros state.
-The decoder traces back from the state with the best metric.
-This mode incurs zero delay.
-This mode is appropriate when you cannot assume the encoder ended at the all-zeros state and when you do not want to preserve continuity between successive calls to this function.
             7) 'hard' — The decoder expects binary input values of 0 or 1.